Sunderland-Software-City/work-experience-projects/tea-roulette/README.md

 ##### Ticket:

-- Complete TODO's inside the script.js to handle list updates and the addition of new people.
+- Complete TODO's inside the script.mjs to handle list updates and the addition of new people.
 - Display the selected tea maker on screen after the spin is complete.

 ## Phase 5: Testing and Performance Enhancements